danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

             # interactive work
             low_memory_mode         True
             # sequential solver is better for large systems
-            GreensFunctionSolver    Parallel
+            GreensFunctionSolver    parallel
             # maximum number of greens function samples per loop, when
-            greens_function_solver is set to "Sequential", reduce it to avoid memory
+            greens_function_solver is set to "sequential", reduce it to avoid memory
             # overflow on GPU for large systems
             MaxGPerLoop             20